gliese1337/planecrash-baseline/GRAMMAR.md

 * ⟨mivi⟩ - me and all of you
 * ⟨miyem⟩ - me and him/her/it, but not you
 * ⟨miyerm⟩ - me and them, but not you.
-* ⟨mitem⟩ - the two of us and he/she/it
+* ⟨midem⟩ - the two of us and he/she/it
-* ⟨miterm⟩ - the two of us and them.
+* ⟨miderm⟩ - the two of us and them.
 * ⟨mivem⟩ - me, all of you, and he/she/it
 * ⟨miverm⟩ - me, all of you, and them.

 Interrogative Pronouns
 ======================

-The basic interrogative pronoun is ⟨ha⟩, translatable as "who" or "what" in isolation and "which" when used with a noun.
+The basic interrogative pronoun is ⟨hah⟩, translatable as "who" or "what" in isolation and "which" when used with a noun.
 More specific forms can be derived by prefixing this particle to the demnstratives, like ⟨he-⟩ is used to derive exophors.
-There are, additionally, interrogative attributives ⟨sa⟩ ("which of the...?") and ⟨sar⟩ ("which one in an ordinal series?").
+There are, additionally, interrogative attributives ⟨sah⟩ ("which of the...?") and ⟨sar⟩ ("which one in an ordinal series?").

 Numerals
 ========